ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Establishing a coordinated incident response strategy that includes third-party vendors is essential.
-This strategy should outline clear roles and responsibilities for all parties involved in the event of a secret compromise, ensuring a swift and effective response to minimize damage.
+This strategy should outline clear roles and responsibilities for all parties involved in the event of a secret compromise, ensuring a swift and effective response to minimise damage.

 ## Best Practices and Future Trends